ABOUT

 The timeline below illustrates 60 years of scientific investigations at the University of Alaska in the field of hibernation research.
 The Center for Transformative Research in Metabolism builds on this intellectual infrastructure.

-Vision: Translating hibernation research to improve human health
+Translating hibernation research to improve human health.

-Mission: To seek fundamental knowledge about the nature and behavior of hibernating mammals and the translation of that knowledge to enhance human health, lengthen life, and reduce illness and disability.
+To seek fundamental knowledge about the nature and behavior of hibernating mammals and the translation of that knowledge to enhance human health, lengthen life, and reduce illness and disability.

 • T for Team Science: Multiple, diverse perspectives and expertise empowers great and innovative science.